MariaRoblesSpin/BEERFLIX-MOD-FRONTEND-AVANZADO/README.md

 # BEERFLIX
-A RWD web to find the best beers of the galaxy.
+A responsive web to find the best beers of the galaxy.

 ## Webpack configuration